+(Profound Needs) Self-Contained (BI) (behavior intervention rooms) Classrooms of up to ten (10) students will be staffed with 1.0 FTE and one (1) six and one half hour (6.5) paraeducator A and one (1) three (3) hour paraeducator Caseload includes 504 and IEP students MHOH (moderate to severe profound needs) Classrooms of up to eight (8) students will be staffed with 1 FTE and two (2) six and one half (6.5) hour paraeducators.
+Secondary Resource Room Thirty-two (32) IEPs and six and one half (6.5) hours paraeducator time per day. .2 FTE = maximum of 6 students .4 FTE = maximum of 12 students .6 FTE = maximum of 18 students .8 FTE = maximum of 24 students • 1.0 FTE = maximum of 32 students No more than eighteen (18) students shall be assigned per self-contained resource class section.
 If the student caseload increases to greater than thirty-two (32) students with IEPs, the District will review the program and add additional certificated FTE.
-Self-Contained (DI/ABLE) (mild to moderate needs) Classrooms of up to ten (10) students will be staffed with 1.0 FTE and two (2) six and one half hour (6.5) IAs.
-If the student enrollment increases to greater than ten (10 students, the District will review the program and redistribute students, add IA time or create a new classroom.
-Student need and facility size shall be a limiting factor when adding IA time.
-Self-Contained (BI) (behavior intervention rooms) Classrooms of up to ten (10) students will be staffed with 1.0 FTE and one (1) six and one half hour (6.5) IA and one (1) three (3) hour IA.
-Above ten (10) students, the District will review the program and redistribute students, add IA time or create and new classroom.
-Student need and facility size shall be a limiting factor when adding IA time.
-MHOH (moderate to severe profound needs) Classrooms of up to eight (8) students will be staffed with 1 FTE and two (2) six and one half (6.5) hour IAs.
-Above eight (8) students, the District will review the program and redistribute students, add IA time or create a new classroom.
-Student need and facility size shall be a limiting factor when adding IA time.
-Secondary Resource Room Thirty-two (32) IEPs and six and one half (6.5) hours I/time per day. .2 FTE = maximum of 6 students • .4 FTE = maximum of 12 students .6 FTE = maximum of 18 students.8 FTE = maximum of 24 students • 1.0 FTE = maximum of 32 students No more than eighteen (18) students shall be assigned pe self-contained resource class section.
+Self-Contained (mild to moderate needs) Classrooms of up to ten (10) will be staffed with 1.0 FTE and two (2) six and one half hour (6.5) paraeducators.
+Self-Contained (ABLE) (profound needs) Classrooms of up to eight (8) students will be staffed with 1.0 FTE and three (3) six and one half hour (6.5) Paraeducators.
+Transition (DI) STEP, IMAGES, Project Search Classrooms of up to fifteen (15) will be staffed with 1.0 FTE and one (1) six and one half hour (6.5) paraeducator.

-Before enrollment rises above eighteen (18) students in a self-contained resource class section, the District will review the class section and redistribute students, add I/s time or create a new class section.
-Student need and facility size shall be a limiting factor when adding IA time.
-If the student caseload increases to greater than thirty-two (32) students with IEPs, the District will review the program and add additional certificated FTE.
-Self-Contained (DI/ABLE) (mild to moderate Classrooms of up to ten (10) will be staffed with 1.0 FTE and two (2) six and one half hour (6.5) IAs. needs) If the student enrollment increases to greater than ten (10 students, the District will review the program and redistribute students, add IA time or create a new classroom.
-Student need and facility size shall be a limiting factor when adding IA time.
-Transition (DI) STEP, IMAGES, Project Search Classrooms of up to fifteen (15) will be staffed with 1.0 FTE and one (1) six and one half hour (6.5) IA.
-Student work experience schedules will be staggered so that classrooms have no more than ten (10) students a one time on a regular basis.
+• Student work experience schedules will be staggered so that classrooms have no more than ten (10) students at one time on a regular basis.
 Behavior Intervention (BI) Based on the current 'Book-End Model'.
-If the mode changes, the contract language will revert back to 2012 2015 CBA language.
-Caseloads will consist of no more than fifteen (15) students Classroom periods of up to ten (10) will be staffed with fFTE and staffed with one (1) six and one half (6.5) hour I/s and one (1) three (3) hour IA. • If the student enrollment increases to greater than ten (10 students, the District will review the program and redistribute students, add IA time or create a new classroom.
-Student need and facility size shall be a limiting factor when adding IA time.
-Co-Teaching w/ Gen Ed (BI and Resource) The District may provide additional support to co-teachers based on need.
+If the model changes, the contract language will revert back to 2012- 2015 CBA language.
+Caseloads will consist of no more than fifteen (15) students Classroom periods of up to ten (10) will be staffed with 1 FTE and staffed with one (1) six and one half (6.5) hour paraeducator and one (1) three (3) hour paraeducator.
+Caseload includes 504 and IEP students Co-Teaching w/ Gen Ed (Bl and Resource) The District may provide additional support to co-teachers based on need.
 The District will further study co-teaching in order to determine the effectiveness and will negotiate staffing levels at the time the study is concluded.
-MHOH (moderate to severe profound needs) Classrooms of up to eight (8) will be staffed with 1.0 FTE and two (2) six and one half (6.5) hour IAs. • If the student enrollment increases to greater than eight (8 students, the District will review the program and redistribute students, add IA time or create a new classroom.
-Student needs and facility size shall be a limiting factor when adding IA time.
+MHOH (moderate to severe profound needs) Classrooms of up to eight (8) will be staffed with 1.0 FTE and two (2) six and one half (6.5) hour paraeducators.